 This article is intended to guide users on how to optimize meeting spaces with Microsoft Teams Rooms solutions and devices.
 It includes information on Teams Rooms device and solution uses, layouts, and specifications.

 Meet and present meetings are the first bucket, and this meeting is generally more formal.
-Audio-visual is a priority, and there is a focus on presenting content.
+Audio-visual is a priority, and there's a focus on presenting content.
 The device is typically fixed, allowing users to remain seated while interacting with the device from a center-of-table console.

 Meet and present spaces prioritize presentation and discussion, which means the layout and technology must be optimized for content sharing and remote co-creation.
 Everyone needs to be involved in the discussion and must be able to see and interact with shared content.

 Meet and present space layouts: Tables should be fixed and located in front-of-room displays.
 In smaller rooms, the tables may be attached to the wall, but in larger spaces, they must be separated to accommodate camera considerations.

 Meet and co-create meetings are generally less formal with a priority on co-creation, inking, and whiteboard.
 Access to personal files is also a focus for this bucket.
 The device can be mobile, encouraging users to stand up, gather, and interact with the device.

 The right space bridges users and the technology seamlessly and eliminates friction for even the most novice users.
 Teams devices are designed to be user-friendly enough for young students or new users to navigate adeptly, and for educators or admin to control and customize from first use.

 Meet and co-create space layouts: Tables and co-creation equipment can have flexible positions and should accommodate groups of people working at either the tables or the equipment.